quickfix-j/quickfixj/README.md

     }
 }
 ```
-<code>ApplicationFunctionalAdapter</code> and <code>ApplicationExtendedFunctionalAdapter</code> support multiple registration of the same event, and the registered callbacks are invoked in the FIFO manner.
+<code>ApplicationFunctionalAdapter</code> and <code>ApplicationExtendedFunctionalAdapter</code> support multiple registration to the same event, and the registered callbacks are invoked in the FIFO manner.

 However FIFO cannot be guaranteed between registration with specific message type (e.g. <code>quickfix.fix44.Email</code>) and that without specific message type.
 For example, there is no invocation order guarantee between the following two callbacks: